+- RSA key establishment, with 80-bit key strength

 - Diffie Hellman Group 2, with 80-bit key strength

 - HMAC-MD5 within RADIUS and TLS

 - DES

 - RC4

 - MD5

-An NDRNG is is used to provide seed data to the FIPS 186-2 RNG, the NDRNG is based on the sampling of voltage and current generated by the internal power supply.
-Thermal noise - which occurs naturally in the module - is the source of uncertainty which drives the NDRNG.
+An NDRNG is used to provide seed data to the FIPS 186-2 RNG, the NDRNG is based on the output of 128 free-running oscillators.
+Clock jitter between oscillators is the source of uncertainty which drives the NDRNG.